raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DSO OPCODE Registration

-The IANA is requested to record the value (tentatively) 6 for the DSO OPCODE in the DNS OPCODE Registry.
+The IANA is requested to record the value ([TBA1] tentatively) 6 for the DSO OPCODE in the DNS OPCODE Registry.
 DSO stands for DNS Stateful Operations.

 ## DSO RCODE Registration

-The IANA is requested to record the value (tentatively) 11 for the DSOTYPENI error code in the DNS RCODE Registry.
+The IANA is requested to record the value ([TBA2] tentatively) 11 for the DSOTYPENI error code in the DNS RCODE Registry.
 The DSOTYPENI error code ("DSO-TYPE Not Implemented") indicates that the receiver does implement DNS Stateful Operations, but does not implement